isabella232/dynamic-media-classic.en-1/help/creating-ecatalog-image-maps.md

 1. On the Order Pages tab, click Copy Maps.
 1. In the Select Asset dialog box, select the eCatalog where you want to copy the Image Maps, and then click Select.

-Scene7 displays a warning message if the target eCatalog (the eCatalog to which you copy Image Maps) has a different number of pages or images that are a different size.
+Dynamic Media Classic displays a warning message if the target eCatalog (the eCatalog to which you copy Image Maps) has a different number of pages or images that are a different size.
 You can click Continue to copy the Image Maps in spite of the warning.